ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`.as` and `>|` are a way of replacing the output with a constant.

 `.as` dan `>|` digunakan untuk mengganti keluaran fungsi dengan sebuah
 konstanta.

-A> When Scalaz provides additional functionality as syntax, rather than on the
-A> typeclass itself, it is because of binary compatibility.
-A>
-A> When a `X.Y.0` version of Scalaz is released, it is not possible to add methods
-A> to typeclasses in that release series for Scala 2.10 and 2.11.
-It is therefore
-A> worth reading both the typeclass source and its syntax.
-A>
 A> Ketika Scalaz menyediakan fungsionalitas tambahan dalam bentuk sintaks, hal
 A> ini dilakukan dengan alasan kompatibilitas biner.
 A>